 Motions under Penal Code §1473.7 must be filed with “reasonable diligence” after the later of the following:

-- The date on which the immigrant receives a notice to appear in immigration court based on the conviction or sentence; or
+- The date on which you receive a notice to appear in immigration court based on the conviction or sentence; or

 - The date on which a removal order based on the conviction or sentence becomes final.6

-“Reasonable diligence” means without undue delay after the immigrant discovers, or reasonably could have discovered, the evidence supporting the motion to vacate.
+“Reasonable diligence” means without undue delay after you discover, or reasonably could have discovered, the evidence supporting the motion to vacate.

-However, immigrants do not need to wait for a notice to appear in order to file a 1473.3 motion.
-They can do so at any time, including when applying for a green card, naturalization, or other immigration benefit.
+However, you do not need to wait for a notice to appear in order to file a 1473.3 motion.
+You can do so at any time, including when applying for a

 Yes.
 Unlike habeas petitions, which may be denied without a hearing, all 1473.7 motions are entitled to hearings before a judge.7

 Not necessarily.
-An alien who is in immigration custody or has already been deported does not need to appear personally as long the immigrant’s lawyer is present.8
+If you are in immigration custody or have already been deported, you do not need to appear personally as long as your lawyer is present.8

 If the court grants the motion, the conviction or sentence will be vacated.
 It will be as if it never existed.
-The court will then allow the immigrant to withdraw the plea he or she entered in the underlying criminal case.9
+The court will then allow you to withdraw the plea you entered in the underlying criminal case.9

-However, unless the district attorney agrees to drop the original charges, the immigrant must still answer for them.
-This means a new plea agreement or trial.
+However, unless the district attorney agrees to drop the original charges, you must still answer for them.
+This means a new

-But the immigrant will get credit for time already served.
-More importantly, the immigrant will have the opportunity to negotiate a new plea that may have less drastic immigration consequences.
+Though you will get credit for time already served.
+More importantly, you will have the opportunity to negotiate a new plea that may have less drastic immigration consequences.

 - Direct appeal of the criminal conviction;

-- Penal Code §1018, which allows a defendant to withdraw a plea for “good cause” within six months of judgment;
+- Penal Code §1018, which allows you to withdraw a plea for “good cause” within six months of judgment;

 - Penal Code §1016.5, which allows a court to vacate a sentence if the trial court failed to provide the statutory notice about potential immigration consequences;